eth-educators/ethstaker-guides/docs/home-router/overview.md

 When running an Ethereum node at home, the ISP's router may "buckle" under the sheer number of connections your node creates.

-The symptom for this is typically that Internet access slows to a crawl or fails entirely, but recovers for a while when the route is rebooted, and/or the Ethereum node is shut off.
+The symptom for this is typically that Internet access slows to a crawl or fails entirely, but recovers for a while when the router is rebooted, and/or the Ethereum node is shut off.

 ![Network amxiety](../images/home-router/cheems-network.png)